slytomcat/stone_scissors_paper/README.md

 - `SSP_HOSTPORT`: the value in form "host:port" that determines the host and port on which the service have to listen for requests.
 Default value is: `localhost:8080`
 - `SSP_REDISADDRS`: array of string values in form "host:port" that points to host and port where the Redis server runs.
 - `SSP_REDISPASSWORD`: password for secure connection to Redis database
+- `SSP_SERVERSALT`: server salt for hashes

 ## Building and running the docker image

-Golang executable can run into docker image created as FROM SCRATCH (see example `dockerfile`).
+Golang executable can run into docker image created as FROM SCRATCH (see `dockerfile`).
 For this purpose the executable have to be build without dependencies to clib (CGO_ENABLED=0).
 The `bild.sh` script provides all necessary options to build the service executable.

     ./build.sh
     docker build -f dockerfile --tag stone_scissors_paper